WHops/NAHRwhals/README.md

 ```
 ### (2) Install dependencies

-NAHRwhals has a number of dependencies, including [minimap2](https://github.com/lh3/minimap2), [bedtools](https://bedtools.readthedocs.io/en/latest/content/quick-start.html), [gawk](https://formulae.brew.sh/formula/gawk) and a number of R packages.
-The easiest way to install all is by using the provided conda/mamba environment.
-Conda takes a while to execute this, so we recommend using mamba, which is an accelerated version.
-Installation/Download time: 5-10 minutes.
+NAHRwhals dependencies include [minimap2](https://github.com/lh3/minimap2), [bedtools](https://bedtools.readthedocs.io/en/latest/content/quick-start.html), [gawk](https://formulae.brew.sh/formula/gawk) and a number of R packages.
+The easiest way to install all is by using the provided conda environment (we use mamba here for faster returns):

 ```
 conda config --set channel_priority flexible